cncf/toc/reviews/2022-curiefense-annual.md

 We have also seen an increased amount of MVP/trial environments being created.

 Finally, there are 2 companies using it in production.
-Working on getting approval for a public referene.
+Working on getting approval for a public reference.

 ## How has the project performed against its goals since the last review?